auth0/docs/articles/rules/index.md

 * `callback`: a function to send back the potentially modified `user` and `context` objects back to Auth0 (or an error).

 ::: note
-Due to the asynchronous nature of Node.js, you <strong>must</strong> call the <code>callback</code> function.
+Due to the asynchronous nature of Node.js, you __must__ call the `callback` function.
 If not, this acts as a blocker and the next rule will not execute.
-The entire rules sequence must complete within <strong>20 seconds</strong>, otherwise the process times out.
+The entire rules sequence must complete within __20 seconds__, otherwise the process times out.
 :::

 ### Global Functions